H-1B VisasH-1B Visa For Professionals Temporarily Working in the U.S.

 - Your job must qualify as a specialty occupation related to your field of study.

 - The industry standard for this position typically requires at least a bachelor’s degree or equivalent work experience, and you can provide credentials documenting your educational and/or work experience at the time of your application.

 - You must be paid at least the actual or prevailing wage for your occupation, whichever is higher.

 - An H-1B visa number must be available at the time of the petition, unless the petition is exempt from regular H-1B visa limits.

 Additional Information regarding H-1B Visas

 Workers with approved H-1B visas may remain in the United States for up to 3 years.
 Extensions may be granted in up to 3 year increments.
 Workers should expect to stay for a maximum of six years, though extensions beyond 6 years may be possible.
 Once the maximum six-year period has expired, the worker must spend a year outside the United States before applying for a new H-1B visa.
 Many workers with H-1B status file for a “Green Card” to become permanent residents during their initial stay in the U.S.

 The spouse of a H1-B employee and children under 21, who are unmarried, may be granted an H-4 non-immigrant visa.
 Holders of the H-4 visa may attend school, but may not work in the United States.
-However, as of May 26, 2015, certain H-4 dependent spouses of H-1B workers can file Form I-765, Application for Employment Authorization, as long as the H-1B visa holder has already started the application process for employment-based lawful permanent resident status.
+However, as of May 26, 2015, certain H-4 dependent spouses of H-1B workers can file for Employment Authorization, as long as the H-1B visa holder has already started the application process for employment-based lawful permanent resident status.